The closed-open string map for $S^1$-invariant Lagrangians: Introduction

 \begin{theorem} Let $L_1,\ldots,L_n\subset X$ be Lagrangians which are objects of $\Fuk(X)_w$, and $\mathcal{G}\subset \Fuk(X)_w$ be the full subcategory generated by $L_1,\ldots, L_n$.
 Then $\mathcal{G}$ split-generates $\Fuk(X)_w$ if either of the two following statements hold.

 \begin{enumerate} \item[(a)] $\chr\k\neq 2$, and $\CO^*|_{QH^*(X)_w}\co QH^*(X)_w\to HH^*(\mathcal{G})$ is injective.

-\item[(b)] $\k$ is arbitrary, and $\CO^*\co QH^*(X)\to HH^*(\mathcal{G})$ is injective. \end{enumerate} \end{theorem} This theorem is due to Abouzaid, Fukaya, Oh, Ohta and Ono \cite{AFO3}, see Sheridan \cite{She13}, or Ritter and Smith \cite{RiSmi12}, for an account of the same result.
-Usually only part (a) is stated, but it is easy to check the same proof works for part (b) as well.
+\item[(b)] $\k$ is arbitrary, and $\CO^*\co QH^*(X)\to HH^*(\mathcal{G})$ is injective. \end{enumerate} \end{theorem} In the monotone case, this theorem is due to Ritter and Smith \cite{RiSmi17} and Sheridan \cite{She13}.
+It is more common to only state part (a), but it is easy to check the same proof works for part (b) as well.
 (In part (a), we could also allow $\chr\k=2$, if $L$ is orientable.)
-Theorem~\ref{th:generation_crit} is most easily applied when $QH^*(X)_{w}$ is 1-dimensional: because $\CO^*$ is unital, it automatically becomes injective; we are going to apply this theorem in more complicated cases.
+Theorem~\ref{th:generation_crit} is most easily applied when $QH^*(X)_{w}$ is 1-dimensional: because $\CO^*$ is unital, it automatically becomes injective.
+We are going to apply this theorem in more complicated cases.
 Before we proceed, let us mention one easy corollary of split-generation.
 We say that $L_1,\ldots,L_n$ split-generate the Fukaya category when $\mathcal{G}$ does.

 \begin{lemma} If Lagrangians $L_1,\ldots,L_n\subset X$ split-generate $\Fuk(X)_w$, and $L\subset X$ is another Lagrangian which is an object of $\Fuk(X)_w$ with $HF^*(L,L)\neq 0$, then $L$ has non-empty intersection, and non-zero Floer cohomology, with one of the Lagrangians $L_i$. \end{lemma}